 This is the story of William Calley, the only soldier charged for the My Lai Massacre.

 William Calley’s Strange Path To My Lai

 William Calley was born in June 1943 in Miami.
 The son of a World War II veteran, Calley seemed ambivalent about following in his father’s military footsteps.
 He went to military academies because he’d dropped out of high school.
-When Calley tried to join the Army in 1964 — he was rejected — it was only after working a handful of dead-end jobs.
+When Calley tried to join the Army in 1964, he was rejected.

 But the war in Vietnam drew Calley to the military like a magnet.
 Upon hearing that the draft board was looking for him, Calley enlisted.